 People in early sobriety might process their early recovery differently based on their experience, drug abuse, alcohol consumption patterns, etc. But one thing that’s constant irrespective is finding a balance.
 You might not see the importance immediately, but addictions cause you to behave differently and get used to the chaos and drama in your life.

 For most people, drug abuse isn’t a phase they were going through, instead, it is easily the way of living for them.
 After recovery, they suffer from long-lasting effects on their mental health.
-Some common signs are categorized as withdrawal signs, which can include depression, sleeplessness, depression, and more.
+While “complicated alcohol withdrawal presents with hallucinations, seizures or delirium tremens” (Clinical management of alcohol withdrawal: A systematic review, Kattimani & Bharadwaj, 2013), some common acute symptoms, which can include depression, sleeplessness, depression, and more.

 Understand that these symptoms are just signs of your body overcoming the substance or alcohol addiction, and it is a normal phase that you must go through.
 Luckily, all the symptoms can go away after a couple of weeks, but in some cases, they might take months.
 It is best to stay focused on living a sober life.